IHTSDO/confluence-html-to-markdown/README.md

-# Confluence HTML to Markdown Converter
+# Confluence HTML to GitBook Markdown Directory Converter

 This script converts a directory structure of HTML files exported from Atlassian Confluence into clean Markdown format, preserving the directory structure, organizing content hierarchically, and properly handling image references.
+The target format has been built around synchronising git repositories with document spaces in **GitBook**, https://www.gitbook.com/, but it could probably be used for other services.

 ## Features